Ircama/epson_print_conf/README.md

 ### parse_devices.py

-Within an [issue](https://codeberg.org/atufi/reinkpy/issues/12#issue-716809) in repo https://codeberg.org/atufi/reinkpy there is an interesting [attachment](https://codeberg.org/attachments/147f41a3-a6ea-45f6-8c2a-25bac4495a1d) which reports a complete XML database of Epson model features.
+Within an [issue](https://codeberg.org/atufi/reinkpy/issues/12#issue-716809) in repo https://codeberg.org/atufi/reinkpy there is an interesting [attachment](https://codeberg.org/attachments/147f41a3-a6ea-45f6-8c2a-25bac4495a1d) which reports an extensive XML database of Epson model features.

 The program "parse_devices.py" transforms this XML DB into the dictionary that *epson_print_conf.py* can use.